OESO-SEMPIRE 17th World Conference | Esophagus 2026 | Versailles | June 14-17, 2026

 11. Should all patients with Barrett’s esophagus be offered anti-reflux surgery? – Emanuele Asti (Italy)

-12. Are there patients for whom we can recommend against future surveillance? – (TBA)
+12. Are there patients for whom we can recommend against future surveillance? – Massimiliano Di Pietro (UK)

 Panel Chat/Q&A